 Reports will be heard by the Combined General Assembly and by the Economic and Social Council during plenary sessions on Tuesday afternoon of the Conference.
-Reporting bodies should conclude their substantive work by Monday evening, and they should finalize and accept the report and compose the Executive Summary for the report during the morning session on Tuesday.
+Reporting bodies should conclude their substantive work by Monday evening, and they should finalize and accept the reports and compose the Executive Summaries for the reports during the morning session on Tuesday.